tiesen243/yukinu/.changeset/tangy-memes-wonder.md

 '@yukinu/db': patch
 ---

-set null category and vendor of product if it deleted
+set category and vendor of a product to null when it is deleted